bft-smart/fabric-orderingservice/README.md

 Finally, at every other host other than the manager, execute the `docker swarm join` command with the parameters that were given in the output of `docker swarm init`.
 After that, you should  have the network available and ready for the next steps.

-2) Download images and create containers to 4 ordering nodes with 1 frontend in the following order (each one from a different terminal):
+##### 2. Download the ordering service's imagess and create containers.

+Execute the commands bellow in the same order (each one from a different terminal):

 ```
 docker run -i -t --rm --network=bft_network --name=bft.node.0 bftsmart/fabric-orderingnode 0